 Form H2067-MC notifying PSU staff if the NF discharge date is known.

-PSU staff send an email to the appropriate health plan manager if the MCO does not post the above information within 45 days after the member's request to return to the community.
+PSU staff send an email to Managed Care Compliance & Operations if the MCO does not post the above information within 45 days after the member's request to return to the community.
 PSU staff continue to monitor for receipt of the above information when required.
 Within five business days after receipt of all required documentation, PSU staff:

 confirm STAR+PLUS HCBS program eligibility based upon: